Professional vs. At-Home Teeth Whitening: What’s The Difference?

 Just like over-the-counter skincare is less concentrated than its prescription counterparts, at-home teeth whitening products are not as potent as professional treatments.
 “In-office teeth whitening tends to be much stronger,” says Michael Apa, DDS, a celebrity dentist and founder of Apa Beauty.

 Even so, the active ingredient in all teeth whitening treatments is peroxide, which can come in two forms: hydrogen and carbamide.
-“Peroxide is a natural occurring compound and safe to use in the mouth,” explains Stacy Spizuoco, DDS, a New York City-based cosmetic dentist and clinical instructor at Columbia University College of Dental Medicine.
+“Peroxide is a natural occurring compound and safe to use in the mouth,” explains Stacy Spizuoco, DDS, a New York City-based cosmetic dentist with Onsite Dental and clinical instructor at Columbia University College of Dental Medicine.
 “The body has peroxidases, which are enzymes that can safely break down peroxide into water and oxygen.”
 Both types of peroxide offer similar bleaching benefits.

 “Carbamide oxidizes and breaks down to hydrogen peroxide and urea,” she says.
 “This is a slow and limited reaction.”
 As a result, it is generally considered safer for at-home use and is found in kits like the Smile Brilliant Whitening System and Apa White Duo.
 Hydrogen peroxide, meanwhile, acts alone.
 “In-office teeth whitening is typically 35 percent hydrogen peroxide, whereas at-home is typically 10 percent hydrogen peroxide,” Dr. Apa shares.